Tarot for Writers

 I realise there’s a lot more that needs to be said on using the cards to help with structure and editing, which I’ve mentioned above but not really gone into a lot of detail about.
 However: this particular post is probably long enough!
 I’ve got plans for a follow-up post with some more in-depth spreads (including one I’ve been using on Dan Harmon’s Seven Point Story Structure) and examples, so stay tuned :)

-Previous: tarot Next: Thoughts on keeping a daily diary
+Previous: Wax and Wane Next: Thoughts on keeping a daily diary